 Don’t get defensive.
 I’m not making a judgement here about whether a mom with young children should work outside the home or not.
 I’m merely saying that I wonder how wise the decision—either decision, to stay at home or to work—can be when the reasons for the decision are based on economic impact alone.

 When we adopt the Lord’s perspective of money, our values and the things that motivate our money decisions change.
-We are motivated by generosity, (i.e open-heartedness and open-handedness.
-Yes, those really are words because how else could I say it?) a faith and trust in God’s abundance and connectedness–connection to family, community, the world around us, to the nature that God created.
+We are motivated by generosity, (i.e open-heartedness and open-handedness.) a faith and trust in God’s abundance and connectedness–connection to family, community, the world around us, to the nature that God created.

 Something to think about